How to Optimize Your Ecommerce Checkout Process For Better Customer Experience in 2020

 3. Prevent customers from leaving at the last minute

-Checkout abandonment is the worst.
-Imagine a customer so invested in your business that they come to the checkout stage.
-Then for some reason, they move away from your site.
+Checkout abandonment could be better.
+Imagine a customer so invested in your business that they enter the checkout stage.
+Then, for some reason, they will move away from your site.

-As a business owner, you need to figure out what it is that makes your customers leave at the last moment and find ways to avoid that.
+As a business owner, you need to understand what causes your customers to leave at the last minute and find ways to avoid that.

-Call to actions play a significant role in nudging your customers to purchase.
-It is crucial to have good copywriting that is designed from an SEO perspective.
+Calls to action play a significant role in nudging customers to purchase.
+Good copywriting designed from an SEO perspective is crucial.

-Loganix says this about call to actions –
+Loganix says this about the call to action –

 Use error notifications

-Sometimes users are not aware that they are doing something wrong to cause an error on a page.
+Sometimes, users are unaware they are doing something wrong to cause an error on a page.
 Maybe they filled in incorrect information or left a form field empty on the checkout page.

 Clear error notifications help users understand what they did wrong and go back and fix it without having to start filling the form again from scratch.

-Offering your customers various payment options gives them the flexibility to pay according to their convenience.
+Offering your customers various payment options allows them to pay according to their convenience.

 Evaluate which payment platforms are the most popular among your customers and offer them as options.